Unseating: United Kingdom

 Unseating influential Members of Parliament is a goal of opposition parties.
 MPs representing marginal constituencies are usually at higher risk of being unseated.

-At the 1918 election following the First World War, the Liberal leader and leader of the opposition H. H. Asquith lost a seat he had held since 1886.
+At the 1918 election following the First World War, former Prime Minister, the Liberal leader and leader of the opposition H. H. Asquith lost a seat he had held since 1886.
 A biographer said of this "the blow was crippling, a personal humiliation which destroyed his hope of exercising any influence on the peace settlement."

-Chris Patten, Chairman of the Conservative Party, was unseated in 1992.
+Chris Patten, Chairman of the Conservative Party and Gerry Adams, President of Sinn Fein were unseated in 1992.
 Michael Portillo, widely expected to be the next Conservative leader, lost his seat at the 1997 general election, an event which coined the expression "Portillo moment".
 At the 2015 general election, Ed Balls and Simon Hughes were unseated in political upsets.
 In 2019, the Liberal Democrat leader, Jo Swinson, was unseated by the Scottish National Party.
+At the 2024 general election, former Prime Minister Liz Truss, record number of Conservative MPs and cabinet members lost their seats.